Analysis | How the Russian Bond Market Is, and Isn’t, Being Hit by New Sanctions

-By themselves, probably not much.
-Many analysts say that Russia is well positioned to get by without foreign funding, having built up large reserves of cash.
-Putin has also reduced the country’s dependence on the dollar by building a war chest of gold, making Russia the world’s biggest buyer.
-In January 2021, its central bank’s gold holdings surpassed its dollar holdings for the first time.
-Dollars as a share of central bank assets dropped from more than 40% in 2018 to 16% in 2021 -- Russia now has a higher share of reserves in euros than in dollars.
-The euro has also overtaken the dollar as Russia’s main currency in trade with China.
-But even with their limited impact, the initial set of sanctions on Russia’s sovereign debt did put global investors on notice that the securities could tumble further even after the steep declines they’ve experienced.
+As more details of the Western sanctions on Russia emerge, investors are grappling with the implications for the ease and legality of bond trading.
+While some traders say Russian bonds can still be sold in the secondary market, others say it may not be worth the risk of inadvertently breaching sanctions and incurring heavy fines.
+There are further risks for investors to chew on, including the possible expulsion of Russian bonds from JPMorgan Chase & Co.’s widely followed bond indexes.
+There’s also concern about reputations.
+Many bond funds are now managed to comply with environmental, social and governance goals, which Russia may now fall foul of.

+• How Russian bonds reacted to sanctions, and how credit default swaps priced in the chances of default.

-• Bloomberg QuickTakes on the history of sanctions against Russia, and on Russia-Ukraine tensions.
+• Bloomberg QuickTakes on the SWIFT payment system and the history of sanctions against Russia.

 • A statement by the U.S. Treasury Department on initial sanctions concerning Russian debt.